Qurate Retail Inc. (QRTEA) Shares Down Despite Recent Market Volatility

-Qurate Retail Inc. (NASDAQ: QRTEA)’s stock price has decreased by -3.29 compared to its previous closing price of 2.13.
-However, the company has seen a fall of -12.71% in its stock price over the last five trading days.
+Qurate Retail Inc. (NASDAQ: QRTEA)’s stock price has decreased by -22.27 compared to its previous closing price of 2.11.
+However, the company has seen a -23.36% decrease in its stock price over the last five trading sessions.
+The Wall Street Journal reported on 07/13/21 that Owner of QVC and HSN Hires David Rawlinson as Its Next CEO

 Is It Worth Investing in Qurate Retail Inc. (NASDAQ: QRTEA) Right Now?